The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 In this Part

-II, I will first examine China 's
+II, I will first examine China

 A.

-China in the process of succeeding the US in world domination
+China in the process of succeeding the US

-During the 2008 crisis, China was able to take advantage of
+During the 2008 crisis, China China

 This weakening of